JohannesPertl/reddit-video-download-bot/README.md

 ### Usage

-If you just want a quick download link, mention "u/VredditDownloader" as a comment under any video hosted on reddit, or send a private message containing the link.
+If you just want a quick download link, mention "u/VredditDownloader" as a comment under any reddit post or link containing a video, or send a private message containing the link.
 The bot will reply within a few seconds.

 You can find more info [at the bot's reddit profile](https://www.reddit.com/user/VredditDownloader/comments/cju1dg/info).